-The City of Greater Sudbury (CGS) retained Hutchinson Environmental Sciences Ltd. to provide technical guidance for the development and redevelopment of unserviced shoreline lots in support of Official Plan policies that are protective of water quality, technically sound, defensible, and which meet the intent of the Provincial Water Quality Objectives and Provincial Policy Statement.
+The City of Greater Sudbury (CGS) retained Hutchinson Environmental Sciences Ltd. to provide technical guidance for the development of Official Plan policies to guide the development and redevelopment of unserviced shoreline lots that are protective of water quality, technically sound, defensible, and which meet the intent of the Provincial Water Quality Objectives and Provincial Policy Statement.